 At present, there are approximately 500 students residing on the HEC campus.
-Within a short period of time last week, we moved almost 1000 students off campus to their homes in France and around the world and restructured facilities so that those remaining on campus can continue to live in reasonable comfort.
+Within a short period of time, we moved almost 1,000 students off campus to their homes in France and around the world.
+We restructured facilities so that those remaining on campus can continue to live in reasonable comfort.

 There is a team of approximately 25 people still on campus on a daily basis seeing to basic student needs and the smooth operation of campus life.

-The campus team is progressively closing down unused campus buildings to ensure the safety and security of all.
+The campus team progressively closed down unused campus buildings to ensure the safety and security of all.
 We are concentrating the business activity of the campus in the S building where the reception, welcome desk, postal services, security and other campus operations activities are concentrated.
-The X building and teaching rooms may be used by some oh the IT Team and faculty who need to deliver online courses from campus.
-This is also the case of the M building where the student affairs team is based.
+The X building and teaching rooms may be used by some of the IT team and faculty who need to deliver online courses from campus.
+This is also the case of the M building, where the student affairs team is based.
 It is also where the medical center and our medical staff are making exceptional efforts to support the student population, and ensure their physical health and emotional well-being, during extraordinary times.

-In parallel with all this, the faculty, program offices and IT teams have been engaged in intensive preparation for online classes which began last Friday, March 20.
-Distance courses ramped up further on Monday, March 23, with now some 50 courses taught daily across HEC Paris degree programs.
+In parallel with all this, the faculty, program offices and IT teams have been engaged in intensive preparation for online classes, which began on March 20, with now some 50 courses taught daily across HEC Paris degree programs.
 The classes are synchronous with most students interacting on line with the professors.
 But also recorded temporarily so that those in distant time zones can follow the class on their schedule.